Cardio is Key to A Healthy Routine

 A word of caution.
-Beginners may need to workout at a lower level than the minimum suggested by the formula until your bodies have built up a tolerance for the workout.
+Beginners may need to workout at a lower level than the minimum suggested by the formula until their bodies have built up a tolerance for the workout.

 Finally, use the right equipment.
-If you're going to spend the time doing cardio exercise buy a good heart rate monitor.
-While you can keep taking your pulse to make sure you're exercising "in your range" a heart rate monitor is easier and tends to help you achieve more consistent results.
+If you're going to spend the time doing cardio exercise, use a good heart rate monitor.
+While you can keep taking your pulse to make sure you're exercising "in your range," a heart rate monitor is easier and tends to help you achieve more consistent results.

-After doing cardio faithfully for 3 months one of my clients no longer gets winded walking to and from work.
-As a bonus his pants size has dropped from a 38 to 34.
+After doing cardio faithfully for three months, one of my clients no longer gets winded walking to and from work.
+As a bonus, his pants size has dropped from a 38 to 34.
 He's healthier, happier and looks great.